Shidai-Igakubu Station

 Shidai-Igakubu Station (市大医学部駅, Shidai-Igakubu-eki) is a station along the Kanazawa Seaside Line, located in Kanazawa-ku, Yokohama, Japan.
 It opened on 5 July 1989.

 Station Layout

 This elevated station consists of a single island platform serving two tracks.

 Adjacent stations

+History

+The station opened on 5 July 1989, coinciding with the start of service on the Kanazawa Seaside Line between Shin-Sugita Station and Kanazawa-hakkei Station.